 Figure S3.
 Diversity of murine gut bacterial community was not recovered at the time of C. difficile infection in cefoperazone-treated mice.
-Diversity changes through experiments with cefoperazone-treated mice. α-diversity, measured by (A) Sobs and (B) Inverse Simpson, prior to beginning antibiotic treatment (day -9), after fecal community transplant on the day of C. difficile infection (day 0) and at the end of the experiment (day 10).
+Diversity changes through experiments with cefoperazone-treated mice. α-diversity, measured by (A) Sobs and (B) Inverse Simpson, prior to beginning antibiotic treatment (day -9), before fecal community transplant (day -2), after fecal community transplant on the day of C. difficile infection (day 0) and at the end of the experiment (day 10).
 (C) β-diversity, measured by θYC, distance between community structures on day 0 or 10 compared to the community prior to antibiotic treatment (day -9) community of that individual.
 Data are grouped by the transplant received, undiluted fecal community (FCT), diluted fecal community (1:101-1:105), or PBS.
 Points are individual mice.